Nonsplit conics in the reduction of an arithmetic curve: Introduction

 \section{Introduction}

-A finitely generated field extension of transcendence degree one is called an \textit{algebraic function field}.
+A finitely generated field extension of transcendence degree one is called a \textit{function field in one variable}.
 Let $K$ be a field and let $v_0$ be a non-trivial valuation on $K$ whose residue field we denote by $k$.
-Let $F/K$ be an algebraic function field, $v$ a valuation on $F$ extending $v_0$ and $\kappa_v$ the residue field of $v$.
-We call $v$ \textit{residually transcendental over $K$} if the residue field extension $\kappa_v/k$ is transcendental; this implies that the valuation is non-trivial on $K$ and that $\kappa_v/k$ is an algebraic function field.
+Let $F/K$ be a function field in one variable, $v$ a valuation on $F$ extending $v_0$ and $\kappa_v$ the residue field of $v$.
+We call $v$ \textit{residually transcendental over $K$} if the residue field extension $\kappa_v/k$ is transcendental; this implies that the valuation is non-trivial on $K$ and that $\kappa_v/k$ is a function field in one variable.

-The algebraic function field $F/K$ is called \textit{ruled} if $F$ is a rational function field over a finite field extension of $K$.
+The function field $F/K$ is called \textit{ruled} if $F$ is a rational function field over a finite field extension of $K$.
 Let $v$ be a residually transcendental extension of $v_0$ to $F$.
 We say that $v$ is \textit{ruled} (\textit{over $K$}) if the residue field extension $\kappa_v/k$ is ruled.
 The Ruled Residue Theorem by J.~Ohm \cite{Ohm} asserts that, if $F/K$ is ruled, then every residually transcendental extension of $v_0$ to $F$ is ruled.
-(This was first shown by Nagata~\cite{Nag} in the case where $v_0$ is discrete of rank one.)
+(This answered a question by Nagata in~\cite{Nag}, where the statement was obtained for the special case where $v_0$ can be obtained as a composition of discrete valuations.)
 More generally one may ask for a description of the set of non-ruled residually transcendental extensions of $v_0$ to $F$.
 In particular one may ask whether this set is finite.

+Recent work has revealed for a few special types of function fields in one variable $F/K$ that a valuation on $K$ with good residue characteristic admits at most one non-ruled residually transcendental extension to $F$: This was obtained in \cite{BeGu19} for function fields of conics, in \cite{BeGuMi23} for function fields of elliptic curves and in \cite[Cor.~1.3]{Dut23} for function fields of Fermat type of prime degree.

-A partial answer to this question follows from a genus inequality, which was proven in \cite{Mathieu} for the case where $v_0$ is discrete, and then in \cite{Mat87} and \cite{GMP89} for the general case.
+This motivates the question whether there is a general bound on the number of such valuation extensions in terms of the genus of $F/K$.
+A partial positive answer to this question follows from a genus inequality, which was proven in \cite{Mathieu} for the case where $v_0$ is discrete and then refined and extended to the general case in \cite{Mat87} and \cite{GMP89}.
 This inequality gives a finite upper bound in terms of the genus of $F/K$ on the number of residually transcendental extensions of $v_0$ to $F$ whose residue field extensions $\kappa_v/k$ have positive genus.
 Therefore the main problem is to determine those residually transcendental extensions of $v_0$ to $F$ for which the residue field extension $\kappa_v/k$ is of genus zero but not ruled.